jprochazk/uecs/docs/index.md

 ### Tags

 This library also provides a simple tagging mechanism.
-Tags are empty, unique components that can be used to attach additional identification information to entitites:
+Tags are empty, unique components that can be used to attach additional ID info to entitites:
 ```ts
 import { World, Tag } from "uecs";